canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 So far as I know, there is not similar critical writing made in the demoscene!

 Instead, I'd say roughly that the demoscene centres technical exploration and playful humour.
 The *aesthetics* of demos have changed a lot over the years: a modern PC demo will feature much more subtle colouring, bokeh, etc., more intricate effects, etc. But the *themes* of demos have not changed so much.
 Certainly, a lot of trans flags may be seen now, and tend to be well-received.
-And some productions, like <cite>Killer Piller</cite> which I will discuss in some other article on the Metoeriks, will try for a more direct narrative or theme.
+And some productions, like <cite>Killer Piller</cite> which I will discuss in some other article on the Meteoriks, will try for a more direct narrative or theme.
 But for the most part, demos tend towards abstraction.
 The medium in this case is *very much* the message.

 In part, this may be because demos are usually made by teams, not individuals.
 And it may also be because of the demoscene's long history locking it into a certain tradition we want to honour.
 Context, too: demos are played to a large room of people.
 And in Line Rider-land, most tracks are produced for existing songs, rather than composing new music as part of the track, which means that the whole history of music can do a fair bit of emotional heavy lifting!
 (On the other hand, demos benefit from direct collaboration between musicians and coders/animators: it is a music scene in its own right.)